42.33 Male Circumcision

 The British Association of Paediatric Surgeons advises that there is rarely a clinical indication for circumcision.
 Doctors should be aware of this and reassure parents accordingly.

-The medical harms or benefits have not been unequivocally proven except to the extent that there are clear risks of harm if the procedure is done inexpertly
+The medical harms or benefits have not been unequivocally proven except to the extent that there are clear risks of harm if the procedure is done inexpertly.

-Male circumcision that is performed for any reason other than physical clinical need is termed non-therapeutic circumcision
+Male circumcision that is performed for any reason other than physical clinical need is termed non-therapeutic circumcision.

-The legal position on male circumcision is untested and therefore remains unclear.
-Nevertheless, professionals may assume that the procedure is lawful provided that:
+Professionals may assume that the procedure is lawful provided that:

 If doctors or other professionals are in any doubt about the legality of their actions, they should seek legal advice.